agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param action_space: The action space of the environment.
   :type action_space: Space
-  :param quantile_num: xxxxxx.
+  :param quantile_num: Number of quantile levels.
-  :type quantile_num: xxxxxx
+  :type quantile_num: int
   :param representation: The representation module.
   :type representation: nn.Module
-  :param hidden_size: xxxxxx.
+  :param hidden_size: The sizes of the hidden layers.
-  :type hidden_size: xxxxxx
+  :type hidden_size: list
   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.